 Components of a Raman Spectrometer

 There are three primary components to any Raman spectrometer: an excitation source, a sampling apparatus, and a detector.
-While these three components have come in varying forms over the years, modern Raman instrumentation has developed around using a laser as an excitation source, a spectrometer for the detector, and either a microscope or a fiber optic probe for the sampling apparatus.
+While these three components have come in varying forms over the years, modern Raman instrumentation has developed around using a laser as the excitation source, a spectrometer for the detector, and either a microscope or a fiber optic probe for the sampling apparatus.

 Since Raman spectroscopy is predicated on the ability to measure a shift in wavelength (or frequency) it is imperative that a monochromatic excitation source be employed.
 While a laser is typically the best excitation source, not all lasers are suitable for Raman spectroscopy, so it is essential that the laser frequency is extremely stable and does not mode hop, since this will cause errors in the Raman shift.
 It is also essential to utilize a clean, narrow bandwidth laser because the quality of the Raman peaks is directly affected by the sharpness and stability of the excitation light source.

 The final consideration when deciding which laser to use for a Raman spectrometer is the wavelength.
 From the previous section, it is clear that the shorter the wavelength, the more powerful the Raman signal.
 However, as was already stated, this is not the only consideration especially when dealing with organic molecules.
 Most organic molecules will tend to fluoresce when excited by high energy (short wavelength) photons.
 Although fluorescence is typically considered to be a low light level process, it can still overwhelm the signal in the Raman spectrum as shown in Figure R-5.
 This is because the Raman effect is comprised of a very small fraction (about 1 in 107) of the incident photons.
 As a result, visible lasers are typically only used for inorganic materials such as carbon nanotubes.